awsdocs/aws-elemental-mediastore-user-guide/doc_source/monitoring-service-info-in-cloudtrail.md

-# AWS Elemental MediaStore Information in CloudTrail<a name="monitoring-service-info-in-cloudtrail"></a>
+# AWS Elemental MediaStore information in CloudTrail<a name="monitoring-service-info-in-cloudtrail"></a>

 CloudTrail is enabled on your AWS account when you create the account\.
 When supported event activity occurs in AWS Elemental MediaStore, that activity is recorded in a CloudTrail event along with other AWS service events in **Event history**\.
 You can view, search, and download recent events in your AWS account\.
 For more information, see [Viewing Events with CloudTrail Event History](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/view-cloudtrail-events.html)\.